2025 Fantasy Football Sleepers

 Our sleepers list in 2024 was a tremendous success.
 Our top sleeper was Brian Thomas, whose ADP of 10.09 was ridiculously low.
 Chase Brown, Tank Bigsby, Jordan Mason, and Chuba Hubbard were also on our Fantasy Football Sleepers list.

-It seems insane to me that Isaac Guerendo is being drafted in the 13th round.
+It seems insane to me that Isaac Guerendo was being drafted in the 12th or 13th round before the injury.
+His ADP is now Round 15, but he’s no longer sidelined.
 Christian McCaffrey played in just four games last year and has an extensive injury history.
-He’s also in the latter stages of his career.
+He’s also in the latter stage of his career and currently has chronic Achilles tendinitis in both feet.
 There’s a very good chance Guerendo will see ample playing time, as he no longer has to compete with Jordan Mason or Elijah Mitchell.

 Tyler Allgeier will produce monster numbers in Atlanta’s offense if Bijan Robinson suffers an injury.
 However, Allgeier will even play if Robinson isn’t sidelined.
 There were multiple games last year when Allgeier was used on the goal line instead of Robinson, so he’s someone you can roster regardless of the injury situation.